Readers-Blog/readsandquotes/_posts/2020-03-28-The-definition-of-False-Self.md

 Your False Self is a set of agreements between your childhood and your parents, your family, your neighbours, your school chums, your partner or spouse, and your religion.

-Your False Self is your "container for your separate self. [...]
+Your False Self is your "container" for your separate self. [...]

 Your False Self is how you define yourself outside of love, relationship, or divine union.